ayrapetovai/dfm/README.md

     - remove the symlink only
 - a symlink, has an associated symlink file in the source directory
     - if symlink pointee corresponds to the symlink file then remove symlink file
-    - otherwise ask for the --overwrite flag
+    - otherwise ask for the --force flag
 - a symlink, has no associated symlink file in the source directory
     - do nothing
 - an existing file, that has no corresponding file in the source directory
     - do nothing
 - an existing file, that has a corresponding file in the source directory
     - if the corresponding source file was not modified then remove it
-    - otherwise ask for the --overwrite flag
+    - otherwise ask for the --force flag
 - a non-existing file, that has no corresponding file in the source directory
     - do nothing
 - a non-existing file, that has a corresponding file in the source directory
     - if corresponding file was not modified then remove it
-    - otherwise ask for the flag --overwrite
+    - otherwise ask for the flag --force

 The `forget` subcommand is able to take a path from the source directory, to make is easier to remove files.
 Each file in the source directory could be:
 - an existing file, that has no corresponding file in the target directory
     - if source file ws not modified then remove it
-    - otherwise ask for the flag --overwrite
+    - otherwise ask for the flag --force
 - an existing file, that has a corresponding file in the target directory
     - if the source file was not modified or both files was not modified then remove source file.
-    - or ask for the flag --overwrite to remove the source file.
+    - or ask for the flag --force to remove the source file.
 - an existing file, that has a corresponding symlink in the target directory
     - check if symlink points to the same pointee as the source symlink file then remove the source symlink file
-    - otherwise ask for the flag --overwrite to remove it
+    - otherwise ask for the flag --force to remove it
 - a non-existing file
     - error "file does not exist"